DallanQ/citadels/QA.md

 > With 2 players you have 2 characters.
 On your second turn in a round, can you use the first character's power again?

 No. That is the point of the 2nd character - to use two different abilities.
+The only exceptions are Bishop and Tax Collector.

+A Bishop will still protect all of your districts no matter what number your other character is.
+And a Tax Collector will still get you 1 gold from anyone else that builds (you have to technically pay yourself 1 gold if you build with your other character later in the turn, but this is a moot point).

+But these are not so much "using power again" as it is "power still in effect"

 [looking-for-eng-translation-for-the-purple-cards](https://boardgamegeek.com/thread/2008376/looking-for-eng-translation-for-the-purple-cards)